-Another distinction that comes up when talking about guitar pickups are passive and active types.
+Another distinction when talking about guitar pickups is the passive and active types.
 This isn’t about how they deal with conflict.

 Passive pickups are vastly more common than active pickups.
 They are called passive because they require no external power.
 All you need to do is plug your guitar into an amp and start playing.
-Additionally, passive pickups were the only option prior to the 1980s.
+Additionally, passive pickups were the only option before the 1980s.

 EMG created active pickups in the 1980s to deliver superior tones while cutting unwanted noise.
 Unlike passive pickups, they require a power supply – like condenser mics – to produce sound.
 A 9-volt battery is a common power source.

 Despite the relative newness of active pickups, many guitarists don’t believe they are any better than passive pickups.
-In fact, some say they’re far inferior.
+Some say they’re far inferior.

 On the other hand, plenty of guitarists say that active pickups are worth it.
-Yes, you will need to remember to replace or charge your guitar’s battery.
-But having more dynamic tones while not needing to worry about buzzing or electronic feedback can be a blessing.
+Yes, you must remember to replace or charge your guitar’s battery.
+But having more dynamic tones while not worrying about buzzing or electronic feedback can be a blessing.

 How do I switch between pickups?